bwebster/resources/manager-readme.md

 ## What Frustrates Me
 I have a strong bias towards action.
 I'm happy to brainstorm ideas and solutions, but at some point I will get frustrated if we don't pick a path forward and try it.
 I think the best way to learn is to try, and the best way to imporove is through small steps.

+Speaking poorly about others.
+We all have bad days; we all have a story that has shaped who we are; we are all imperfect.
+We should value each other as human beings and embrace and celebrate our diversity and differences.

 --